KL7UW

 144-MHz 1500W 8877 Power Amp

 This page describes the construction of a 1500-watt 2m amplifier using an 8877.
 The design follows the classic W6PO design which is described in the Eimac Notes.
-I am using the Triode Board built by G3SEK.
+I am using the Triode Board built by G3SEK (2023 appears no longer avaialble).
 I purchased the Plate lines and output tuning capacitors as a kit from Harry, WA4OFS(sk).
 Here are some photos of the amplifier under construction: (click to see larger image) Block diagrams of the amplifier showing control, bias, and power wiring: (click to see larger image) QRO HV power supply acquired:

 • Schematic